Nats make their pitch to Biden, invite him to throw 1st ball

 “We’re excited to continue the long-standing tradition of sitting Presidents throwing out the first pitch at the home of the national pastime in our nation’s capital,” the team posted on Twitter this weekend.

-Biden, a Little League shortstop who later played center, has been frequently been around ballfields.
-He saw the Phillies a few times in the postseason, including the 2009 World Series, watched Philadelphia play at Washington in 2012 and has visited the Yankees at spring training.
+Biden, a Little League shortstop who later played center, has frequently been around ballfields.
+He saw the Phillies a few times in the postseason, including the 2009 World Series, watched Philadelphia play at Washington in 2012, has visited the Yankees at spring training and attended the Little League World Series.

 William Howard Taft began the tradition of presidents throwing out the first pitch in Washington in 1910.
 Since then, every sitting president except Donald Trump has thrown out a first pitch when Washington had a major league franchise.